 A business owner policy is a small business insurance policy that combines insurance coverage for property damage and common liability risks into a single package.
 Here’s how it may benefit your business.

 Insurance is a subject that small business owners don’t like to think about.
 It’s a yearly expense for something you hope you’ll never have to use.
-In fact, one study showed thatof small businesses neglect to carry any type of business insurance.
+In fact, many small businesses neglect to carry any type of business insurance.
 And that’s unfortunate.
 Accidents, thefts, fires, and disasters can and do happen to small businesses, and most small businesses find it difficult or impossible to recover from such financial losses if they don’t have insurance.

 As a business owner, you’ve invested significant amounts of time, money, and love into making it a success.
 That’s why you need to protect your business with insurance against common risks.